BattleCatPerson/battlecatperson.github.io/Projects.md

 ![Minigolf](/assets/img/Minigolf.png)

 This was a short project created in collaboration with a few other people in an engineering class I was taking.
 They provided the models while I programmed the game.
 To play, adjust the intensity of the shot and aim and try to make it to the end of each golf course.

 **Twin-stick Shooter**

 ![Twin-stick Shooter](/assets/img/Twinstick-Shooter.png)

+This was another short project where you simply control a character in a top-down perspective and have to shoot the enemies before they defeat you.
+I enjoyed making some of the visual aspects of the game.

 **Chess**

 ![Chess](/assets/img/Chess.png)

+This was the second collaboration between me and my fellow students in my engineering class.
+I used their models again, which were the chess pieces.
+In this interesting spin on chess, the goal is not to get a checkmate, but to instead eliminate all of the opposing pieces first!
+I also added an alternative mode where tiles on the board are progressively lit on fire, preventing pieces from moving to them and eliminating any pieces that are on them.

 **Canadian Kong**